-When you cloth diaper, it’s almost inevitable that the question of cloth wipes will come up.
+When you cloth diaper, it’s almost inevitable that the question of whether to use cloth wipes will come up too.
 Eventually most parents will at least consider cloth wipes, for the same reasons that they chose to use cloth diapers in the first place.
 Cloth wipes are more cost-effective, create less waste in the landfill, and help you avoid the use of irritating soaps and chemicals on your baby’s delicate bottom.

 For the record, cloth does a MUCH better job at cleaning poopy bums than a disposable baby wipe.
 The fabric “grabs” the mess and makes messy clean ups easier.
 They’re also much better at keeping your hands poop-free.
 Disposable wipes are so thin, they don’t offer anywhere near as much protection.